tytydraco/yessleep/out/I_keep_finding_duplicates_of_things_in_my_apartment_.md

 “NO. No. You’re not LISTENING to me.”
 I was growing more and more agitated by the second.
 “I can feel them, too.
 The replicated objects.
 They’re physically there.
 You have to understand…”

 Suddenly.
 So suddenly, I saw something from behind my roommate.
 From behind his form.
 I saw movement.
 I know I did.
 I saw a figure.
 It was peeking at me from inside of his open bedroom door.
-Though it was dark: the only source of light was coming from the kitchen and it barely illuminated my roommate, let alone the area behind his large body, I saw it.
+Though it was dark, the only source of light coming from the kitchen and it barely illuminated my roommate let alone the area behind his large body, I saw it.
 I saw the glimmer of a black eye peeking at me from beyond him.
 It disappeared just as quickly as it appeared; as if it were snatched back into his room by an unseen force.

 I stared at my roommate with wild eyes.
 I pointed a shaky finger at him, ever so slowly.